drjessiedu/Kiva_API_GPT_text_analysis/README.md

 # kiva-API-GPT
-How to scrap data from kiva API and analyze them using GPT API
+Scraping data from Kiva API using Python